Belie06Loryn/One_-_Pitch/README.md

 The web app can be accessed from the following link []()

 ## Support and contact details
-If you meet an issues,you have questions,an ideas or concerns.Just contact me on https://github.com/Belie06Loryn .
+If you meet an issue,you have questions,an ideas or concerns.Just contact me on https://github.com/Belie06Loryn .

 ### License